 Skip to content

-Deployment Overview of OpenLiteSpeed with WordPress on Server
+Deployment Overview of WordPress with OpenLiteSpeed on Server

 Prerequisites and Basic Requirements

-To deploy the OpenLiteSpeed environment with WordPress, the following prerequisites must be met:
+To deploy the WordPress application with OpenLiteSpeed, the following environment requirements must be met:

-• Privileges: Root access or a user with sudo privileges is required to install Docker and manage system services.
+• Privileges: Root access is required to install Docker, manage system services, and configure network interfaces.

 File and Directory Structure